Core-periphery structure in networks: a statistical exposition: Statistical inference

-\cite{rossa2013} presents an informal test of significance for their method.
-After computing the core-periphery centralization, they suggest generating 100 new networks which preserve the degree distribution of the original network.
-Then they compute $C^*_i$ for each randomized network $i=1,\dots,100$ and find the $z$-score,
+In Rossa et al. \cite{rossa2013} the authors present an informal test of significance.
+After computing the core-periphery centralization $C$ from (\ref{eq:rossa}), they generate 100 new networks with the same degree sequence as the original network.
+Then they compute $C^*_i$ using (\ref{eq:rossa}) for each randomized network $i=1,\dots,100$ and find the $z$-score,

-A large $z$-score implies that the network has significant CP structure.
-While this approach is sensible, there are no statistical guarantees nor formal cut-offs provided so the type-I error and power of the test are unknown.